nignanthomas/Awwwardz/README.md

-# Instaclone
+# awwwardz

 ###  Author
 nignanthomas

 ### Description
-Instaclone is a clone of the website for the popular photo app Instagram(desktop version)
+awwwardz is a clone of the website Awwwards.
+It allows a user to post a project he/she has created and get it reviewed by his/her peers.

 ### User Stories
-1. Sign in to the application to start using.
-2. Upload my pictures to the application.
+1. View posted projects and their details
+2. Post a project to be rated/reviewed
+3. Rate/ review other users' projects
+4. Search for projects
+5. View projects overall score
-3. See my profile with all my pictures.
+6. View my profile page
-4. Follow other users and see their pictures on my timeline.
-5. Like a picture and leave a comment on it.

 ### How to use
 To use Instaclone, you must login/register.
 Once logged in, you will be able to see posts made by other users.